The Adventures Of John And Ellen

 Some Mississippii Delta Blues

 You'll find several chances to hear music in Natchez.
-This was in one of the downtown restaurants.
+This was in one of the downtown restaurants, Biscuits and Blues.

 https://vimeo.com/842358692